amckennafoster/nbidata/docs/upload/upload.md

 Ignore unless the Wrangler notes that the work was funded by large grant funding institutions that might be on the available list.
 For other organizations that funded work, list them under Additional notes above.

 ## Related/alternate Identifiers
 Are there other uploads on the repository directly related to this research?
 Is there a published paper related to this research?
+The Wrangler should have investigated this.
+If you have both data and a report, link them together here.
+It is a little bit of a pain, you must do this for both report and data to make sure someone can find the report from the data and the data from the report.

 ## Contributors
 Paste in any information provided by the Wrangler.
 However, the contributor relationships are very specific.
 Only add people or institutions that have a direct relationship to the files bing uploaded.